 "Inquisition."
 Section 31.
 The fact that The Federation has its own equivalent of the Tal Shiar or the Obsidian Order that's been operating in secret for the past 200 years.

 "In the Pale Moonlight" is one giant Wham Episode.
 It starts with Sisko trying to come to terms with something disastrous he's done and it initially looks like it's about how his meddling brought the Romulans into the war on the Dominion's side.

 He tried to bring the Romulans into the war, and enlisted Garak's help to try and locate evidence that the Dominion is planning to betray the Romulans.

 But there isn't any evidence, so they decide to forge some.

 The Romulans see through it and vow to ruin Sisko, who accepts it's all over for him and the Federation.

 Then the ship blows up, a new team of Romulans discover the forged evidence on board but can't tell it's a forgery (because the original defects could have been caused by the explosion) and conclude the Dominion blew up the ship to prevent the evidence reaching Romulus, and enter the war on the Federation's side.

 And that's when Sisko realizes that Garak did it, that this was Garak'splan all along, and now he has to live with the consequences of forgery, arson and murder.
+Dragging a neutral power into war, causing the death of countless Romulans who would have otherwise lived.
 Biggest wham moment of them all?
 He realizes he can live with it and he would do it again.